 Sign in ‘bad taste’

-Industrial advocate Miles Heffernan from Sexual Harassment Claims said the sign was in “bad taste”.
+Industrial advocate Miles Heffernan from Sexual Harassment Claims described the sign as “not funny”.

-“Someone obviously thought it was a clever and funny sign that suited an ‘uber-cool’ inner city bar,” he said.
+“Someone obviously thought the sign clever and funny sign and suited an ‘uber-cool’ inner city bar,” he said.

 “However, there is nothing funny about sexual harassment and nothing funny about peeping over cubicle walls.